tskit-dev/msprime/docs/tutorial.rst

 In this code chunk we iterate up the tree starting at node 0 and stop when we get to the root.
-We know that a node is a root if its parent is :const:`msprime.NULL_NODE`, which is a special reserved node.
+We know that a node is a root if its parent is :const:`tskit.NULL`, which is a special reserved node.
 (The value of the null node is -1, but we recommend using the symbolic constant to make code more readable.)
-We also use the :meth:`~.SparseTree.time` method to get the time for each node, which corresponds to the time in generations at which the coalescence event happened during the simulation.
+We also use the :meth:`~tskit.Tree.time` method to get the time for each node, which corresponds to the time in generations at which the coalescence event happened during the simulation.
-We can also obtain the length of a branch joining a node to its parent using the :meth:`~.SparseTree.branch_length` method::
+We can also obtain the length of a branch joining a node to its parent using the :meth:`~tskit.Tree.branch_length` method::

     >>> print(tree.branch_length(6))